Vibrantly Alive

 filler@godaddy.com

-It's not always smooth sailing when it comes to navigating the hormonal seas we find ourselves in before and after menopause!
+It's not always smooth sailing when it comes to navigating the hormonal seas of our menopause journey.
 The lack of education provided about the peri to post menopause, alongside outdated beliefs surrounding treatment options, mean that many women aren't receiving the support they need.

 Many women find themselves experiencing an array of symptoms in their midlife years which they struggle to explain.
 Often women don't realise that these symptoms are related to their naturally changing hormone levels and so look to other explanations for what they are experiencing.

 If you are in (or approaching) your 40s and experiencing any of these symptoms then it may be that you are in peri-menopause.
 This is completely normal, and not something to be alarmed by.
 Peri-menopause is the period which comes before the menopause.
 It typically starts in your 40s, although it can happen earlier, and spans several years .
-During this period, your oestrogen, progesterone and testosterone hormone levels are fluctuating and declining.
+At the start of your menopause journey, your oestrogen, progesterone and testosterone hormone levels are fluctuating and declining.
 Eventually this period culminates with your ovaries ceasing to ovulate (releasing eggs) .

 12 months after your last period, you are said to have 'reached menopause'.
 From this day onwards you will be post-menopausal.
 The average age at which a woman reaches menopause in the UK is 51.
 Some women will experience early menopause - which is when menopause is reached before the age of 45.
 Earlier still is premature menopause - more accurately known as premature ovarian insufficiency.
 This is when a woman's periods stop before the age of 40 - as early as their 20s and 30s.
 It can happen naturally or as a result of some treatments and surgery.

 Peri to post menopause symptoms can have a significant impact upon your life.
-These will vary in type, severity and duration for each woman, but there are ways to alleviate your symptoms, through lifestyle changes (like exercise and nutrition) and treatments like Hormone Replacement Therapy.
+These will vary in type, severity and duration for each woman, but there are ways to alleviate the effects of menopause, through lifestyle changes (like exercise and nutrition) and treatments like Hormone Replacement Therapy.
 Please don't suffer in silence - go and see your GP or use the directory on the right to find a menopause specialist in your area.

 The British Menopause Association has designed a search engine for you to find a health care professional (NHS and private) in your area with specialist menopausal training